-Richard Feynman said, once "everything that living things do can be understood in terms of the jigglings and atoms.JI wigglings of Using computational methods, our group thrive to understand the bulk behaviour of the biological matter that emerges from the detailed structure and dynamics of molecules at the nanoscale.
+Richard Feynman once said. "everything that living things do can be understood in terms of the jigglings and wigglings of atoms.JI Using computational methods, our group thrive to understand the bulk behaviour of the biological matter that emerges from the detailed structure and dynamics of molecules at the nanoscale.
 We use physics-based computational methods blended with statistical mechanics to understand and predict biological form and function.